mconlon17/vivo-pump/uf_examples/person/README.md

     1. The ufid is not in VIVO, is in the source.
 Person will be added to VIVO with a new uri.
 Person will be marked UFCurrentEntity
 1. Subsequent filters apply to all people, not just those in the current source.
-This ensures that if people change their privacy flags, they are removed or added to VIVO as needed.
+This ensures that if people change their privacy flags, or end up on an improved exception list, they are removed or added to VIVO as needed.